 - Satisfactory standing in the Faculty or post-secondary institution from which they wish to transfer;

-- An Admission Grade Point Average (AGPA) of at least 2.0.1
+- An Admission Grade Point Average (AGPA) of at least 2.0, as well as a competitive AGPA.

 - Applicants are ranked according to their AGPA, which is calculated on all university transferable coursework completed in the most recent two terms of study if they contain a minimum of 24 credits.
 If those two terms contain less than 24 credits, all work in the next most recent term(s) is included in the calculation until the minimum total of 24 credits is reached.